Shynixn/PetBlocks/docs/source/gettingstarted/installing.rst

 Java
 ~~~~

-Java 8 or Java 9 can be used to run PetBlocks.
+Java 8, Java 9 and Java 10 can be used to run PetBlocks.

 Spigot/CraftBukkit/Sponge
 ~~~~~~~~~~~~~~~~~~~~~~~~~